Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    as a complementary addition to the
    fragmented MPEG-4 stream.
 A difference lies in the way
    the connection is setup and the way data is transmitted,
-   which can use relative URL paths for the segments based on the
+   which can use relative URL paths for the fragments based on the
    paths in the manifest.
 For the rest, it largely
    uses the same fragmented MPEG-4 layer based on [[!ISOBMFF]]
    and [[!MPEGCMAF]].